 £291.66 x 145% = £422.90 – Minimum rental amount

-What’s the best mortgage for my buy to let?
+What’s the best mortgage for my buy-to-let?

-Because there are a wide variety of options available and your mortgage expert will be able to advise accordingly once they know your full circumstances.
+Because there are a wide variety of options available and your buy-to-let mortgage expert will be able to advise accordingly once they know your full circumstances.

-Should I have an interest-only or repayment buy to let mortgage?
+Should I have an interest-only or repayment buy-to-let mortgage?

-Most landlords will opt for an interest only mortgage.
+Most buy-to-let landlords will opt for an interest only mortgage.
 The reason is, you will receive more of the rental income for yourself because the interest only mortgage will be cheaper.

-The danger with any interest only mortgage is that you will still be liable for the full balance plus any fees added to the loan when the mortgage term ends.
+Secondly, the danger with any interest only mortgage is that you will still be liable for the full balance plus any fees added to the loan when the mortgage term ends.

 As a result, your monthly mortgage payment will be higher but, you will own the property once the mortgage term ends.

 There is no right or wrong way, whichever way you choose will be down to your own preferences.
-Some landlords will choose interest only mortgages and make over-payments (reducing the mortgage balance) when the property is rented.
+Some buy-to-let landlords will choose interest only mortgages and make over-payments (reducing the mortgage balance) when the property is rented.

 This is a very specialised area of lending.
 Call us on 0300 124 5655 to speak to an expert.

-How do I make a buy to let mortgage application?
+How do I make a buy-to-let mortgage application?

-When looking to apply for a buy to let mortgage, it is important to understand what the lender will be looking at to assess if you can afford the mortgage:
+When looking to apply for a buy-to-let mortgage, it is important to understand what the lender will be looking at to assess if you can afford the mortgage:

-- Expected rental income
+- Expected rental income.

-- Personal income
+- Personal income.

-- Type of buy to let property
+- Type of buy to let property.

-- Any additional costs related with letting the property
+- Any additional costs related with letting the property.

 - Rental income will be to be a minimum 125% of the mortgage repayment.
 Importantly, this will be verified by a surveyor who will value the property and looks at the rental figures in the area.